nreddi2/data-science-portfolio/wage-income-north-carolina.md

 | Industry | `INDP` | Downloaded for context but not analyzed in the current research question. |
 | Survey weight | `PWGTP` | Person weight for weighted descriptive estimates. |

-The ACS does not provide a direct measure of **years of work experience**.
+* The ACS does not provide a direct measure of **years of work experience**.
 Age is not a substitute for experience.
-Because annual income also depends on the amount of time worked, the project does not interpret its annual-income comparisons as equal-pay-for-equal-work estimates.

 ## Data cleaning and preparation

-The [analysis notebook](https://github.com/nreddi2/data-science-portfolio/blob/main/analysis/wage_income_acs_2024.ipynb) shows the API request, missing-value counts, a step-by-step filter log, the income adjustment, and the group summaries.
+The notebook (linked at the end) shows the API request, missing value counts, a filter log, the income adjustment, and the group summaries.
 The analytic sample keeps records with ages 25–64, positive wage income, valid education and sex codes, a positive person weight, and a positive income adjustment factor.

 ```python
 df["wage_2024"] = df["WAGP"] * df["income_adjustment"]